St. Ann Highlands, CO Demographics

 A map of St. Ann Highlands's Population by Race

-Of the 482 places in Colorado, St. Ann Highlands is the 319th most populous.
+St. Ann Highlands is ranked the 297th most populous place in Colorado, out of 482 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. Ann Highlands was ranked the 319th most populous place in the 2020 Census.

 St. Ann Highlands's White Population